Husayn-Fakher/Emojis/README.md

  The second button will display a list of all the Emoticons stored on the device.
  You can delete an emoticon by clicking on its image.
-You can also move it by long pressing its image.Note that the image will not be deleted form the database.
+You can also move it by long pressing its image.
+Note that the image will not be deleted form the database.
 It will be shown again if you do a pull to refresh.

  After that you have an editText where you can input the name of a git user account.
 You will get